 The above points give some idea of how a financial budget plan is set.
 Different organizations may take different factors into consideration while preparing the budget.
 However, the above points will form part of any budget plan.

 The financial budget provides a blueprint for the business to move forward.
-It addresses not only the financial aspects of the business, but also checks the operational efficiency.
+It addresses the financial aspects of the business and checks operational efficiency.
 The extra expenses are cut by emphasizing cost reduction and improving the market share.
-In terms of financial budgets, the organization is well prepared to meet the long-term and short-term expenses.
-A good financial budget helps in achieving the goals and objectives of the business in the shortest possible span of time.1–4
+The organization is well prepared to meet the long-term and short-term expenses in terms of financial budgets.
+A good budget helps achieve the business’s goals and objectives in the shortest possible span of time.